junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Look at you.
 Look at both of you," Mary says, shifting her eyes from Sam to Dean.
 Her eyes are both so sad and so happy.
 She blinks fast.
 Her eyes must would have filled with tears if she has a body, Dean realizes.

 Mary glances at John, turning back to the boys.
 "One minute you were still both kids, and the next, we are here and you are all grown men now.
-I can hardly believe it's real."
+I can't believe it's real.
+What happened?"

-"Mom, you were in Heaven," Sam chokes out.
+"You were in Heaven --" Sam chokes out.

-"Yes, I think so.
+"I guessed so.
 Living our best memories," Mary answers, her tight smile slightly wider.
 "We were about to go to the movies together, do you remember that?"

 "Slaughterhouse Five," Dean nods small, having a quiet sobbing sound.
 "The movie you and Dad watched so many times, and we just couldn't miss it when it re-released."